ProjectPythia/pythia-foundations/core/overview.md

-(which is a trade-off associated with being able to handle multi-dimensional arrays), but the ability to refer to array elements by their actual latitude (e.g. 20 South), longitude (e.g. 50 East), height (e.g. 500 hPa) and time (e.g. 2015-04-27), for example, makes the xarray data array far easier to deal with than the NumPy array.
+(which is a trade-off associated with being able to handle multi-dimensional arrays), but the ability to refer to array elements by their actual latitude (e.g. 20 South), longitude (e.g. 50 East), height (e.g. 500 hPa) and time (e.g. 2015-04-27), for example, makes the Xarray data array far easier to deal with than the NumPy array.
 As an added bonus,
 xarray also has built in functionality for reading/writing specific geoscience file formats (e.g netCDF, GRIB)